happybono/SonataSmooth/README.md

 ## Use Cases
 SonataSmooth is specialized for **1D data smoothing and noise reduction**.
-While limited to single‑dimension datasets, it can be applied across a wide range of domains where sequential numeric signals require preprocessing or refinement:
+While limited to single‑dimension datasets, it can be applied across a wide range of domains where sequential numeric signals require preprocessing or refinement :

 - **Machine Learning / Deep Learning Pre-processing**
   - Clean raw training data by removing spikes, jitter, or irregular noise